Rye Rye: Go! Pop! Bang!

 Rye Rye was the first artist signed to M.I.A.'s record label N.E.E.T., imprint of Interscope Records.
 Her debut album, titled Go!
 Pop!
 Bang! was set to come out in March 2009, but its release was delayed.
 In the interim, she recorded guest verses for other songs.
-She performed the song "Get it from my Mama" with Blaqstarr and M.I.A. in live performances; other recordings completed but not confirmed for her album included "Gangsta Girl" with Zakee, "Bang" with M.I.A., "Wassup Wassup" with DJ Diplo, "Hardcore Girls" with The Count & Sinden and "Reasons" as well as "Older Man", a song about falling in love with someone twice your age, and "Quit Swinging."
+She performed the song "What I Got" with Blaqstarr and M.I.A. in live performances; other recordings completed but not confirmed for her album included "Gangsta Girl" with Zakee, "Bang" with M.I.A., "Wassup Wassup" with DJ Diplo, "Hardcore Girls" with The Count & Sinden and "Reasons" as well as "Older Man", a song about falling in love with someone twice your age, and "Quit Swinging."
 A music video for "Shake It To The Ground" was made.
 Rye Rye appears on M.I.A.'s remix of Busy Signal's "Tic Toc" and she performed in Sweden in summer of 2008, featuring on the rapclash remix of Adrian Lux's single "Strawberry".
 She features on a remix of M.I.A.'s "Paper Planes" with Afrikan Boy, which she performed during her 2007 live dates on the Kala Tour and appears on the Paper Planes - Homeland Security Remixes EP.
 In an interview with Nylon during the making of "Bang", M.I.A. described Rye Rye as "the voice of Baltimore".
 Rye Rye also worked with The Neptunes while recording her debut.
 In October 2008, she performed the song "Paper Planes" with Pharrell Williams and a pregnant M.I.A. at the Diesel XXX party at Pier 3 in Brooklyn.